This post may contain affiliate links. Please read our disclosure policy.

 - If Jello doesn’t release easily, dip the mold in warm water again for a few seconds and try again.

-Here's a great video from the folks at Southern Living demonstrating the best technique and tips for removing jello salad from the mold:
+Here’s a great video from the folks at Southern Living demonstrating the best technique and tips for removing a congealed jello salad from the mold:

 If you’ve made this Molded Jell-o Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.